liangkuns0226-lgtm/Liangkuns0226-lgtm/README.md

 -weights training and two-way fixed effects model

 -R / fixest

-A Semi-Supervised Learning Approach to Identifying Undiagnosed Hypertension Risk in aHighly Heterogeneous Population..
+A Semi-Supervised Learning Approach to Identifying Undiagnosed Hypertension Risk in aHighly Heterogeneous Population

 -Cross Sectional data, 2016, 40000+ observations

 -Positive-unlabled learning, elasistic net, and XGBoost

 Bayesian Joint modelling of Longitudinal Biomarkers and Survival in Patients with Cirrhosis..